lemotdesign/one-click-hugo-cms/site/content/post/termite-inspection-cost-on-the-gold-coast.md

 **This should include the following:**

+* The Inspector should be fully licensed, insured and have a QBCC license
 * Utilization of devices such as thermal cameras, moisture meters, and termatrac motion detectors.
 * Examination of the garden, fenceline, perimeter of the house, subfloor, internal exposed timbers, and the roof cavity.
 * A digital report delivered on the same day, alongside a treatment proposal.